 Climate risks and opportunities are incorporated into the stock analysis and decision-making process for listed equities and fixed income.
-Third_party ESG and carbon data are used to assess individual holdings.
-We also use forward looking metrics including the TPI ratings_and Climate Action 100+ ('CA100+) Net Zero Company Benchmark and the Science Based Targets initiative ('SBTi) to assess companies' transition progress.
+Third-party ESG and carbon data are used to assess individual holdings.
+We also use forward looking metrics including the TPI ratings, Climate Action 100+ (CA100+) Net Zero Company Benchmark and the Science Based Targets initiative (SBTi) to assess companies' transition progress.
 Internal, sell-side and climate specific research, and engagement information are also utilised.
 Carbon footprints are conducted relative to the benchmark.
 Climate scenario analysis is also conducted for listed equity and fixed income portfolios using third-party data.

 For our alternative funds, ESG risks, which includes climate change, are incorporated into the due diligence process including ongoing monitoring.
 Across both funds and co-investments, we consider the impact of carbon emissions and climate change when determining our asset allocation across geographies and industries.
 We assess and monitor if our GPs track portfolio metrics in line with TCFD recommendations.
 Climate change presents real financial risks to portfolios but also provides opportunities with significant amounts of private capital required to achieve a low-carbon transition.
 We have therefore launched a Climate Opportunities offering and will be facilitating increased investment in climate transition solutions taking into account Partner Fund asset allocation decisions.
-We are therefore considering the role private markets will play in managing transition risk and how we can invest in climate change opportunities as part of our Private Markets offering.

 To meet our commitment to reach net zero carbon emissions by 2050 or sooner, we have developed targets for our investments in line with the Net Zero Investment Framework (NZIF).
 We have set targets at two levels: portfolio level, which refers to our combined total investments in the asset classes covered by this plan, and asset class level, which refers to our investments split by investment type (i.e. listed equity, corporate fixed income etc).
-This covers 60% of our AUM (at 31/03/2022) and we will look to increase coverage across the rest of our investments when appropriate.
+This covers 60% of our

+AUM (at 31/03/2022) and we will look to increase coverage across the rest of our investments when appropriate.

-5.3 Working with Eexternal Mmanagers
+5.3 Working with External Managers

-Assessing climate risk is an integral part of the Eexternal Mmanager selection and appointment process.
+Assessing climate risk is an integral part of the External Manager selection and appointment process.
 It also forms part of the quarterly screening and monitoring of portfolios and the annual manager reviews.
 We monitor and review our fund managers on their climate change approach and policies.
 Where high emitting companies are held as part of a strategy managers are challenged and expected to provide strong investment rationale to substantiate the holding.
-We encourage expect managers to engage with companies in line with our Responsible Investment Policy and to support collaborative initiatives on climate, and to report in line with the TCFD recommendations.
-In addition, we encourage assess and monitor where managers-to make a firm wide net zero commitment are making net zero commitments.
+We expect managers to engage with companies in line with our Responsible Investment Policy and to support collaborative initiatives on climate, and to report in line with the TCFD recommendations.
+In addition, we encourage managers to make a firm wide net zero commitment.
 We will work with External Managers to implement specific decarbonisation parameters for their mandate.
 We will monitor our managers' carbon profiles and progress against targets on a quarterly basis and as part of our annual reviews.
 We will also consider the suitability of those targets on an annual basis.
 Where carbon profiles are above target, this will act as a prompt for discussion with the manager to understand why this has occurred, any appropriate actions to be taken to bring them back to target, and the timescales for any corrective action.